top of page

 This time, Frankenstein’s monster turned on its creator.

-The people to whom operational responsibility was given were mercenaries and soldiers of fortune, less genteelly heeled than their masters in business suits with Ivy league ties.
-As we already discussed their disgust with the president was deeper even than that held by their bosses.
+These people, the folks to whom operational responsibility for the event was given, were mercenaries and soldiers of fortune, less genteelly heeled than their masters in business suits with Ivy League ties.
+Whatever their dissatisfaction with their CIA handlers, their disgust with the president was even deeper, and far more personal.

 Now, they were being asked to arrange a mock assassination attempt against this hated, treacherous man.
 They were being given the means with which to so – money, access, weapons, etc.